readthedocs/sphinx-autoapi/README.rst

 	autoapi_type = 'go'
 	autoapi_dir = 'path/to/go/files'

-AutoAPI will automatically add itself to the last TocTREE in your top-level ``index.rst``.
+AutoAPI will automatically add itself to the last TOCTree in your top-level ``index.rst``.

 This is needed because we will be outputting rst files into the ``autoapi`` directory.
 This adds it into the global TOCTree for your project,